Gersonzao/USERCSS/README.md

 You can also review translations by adding TranslationReview to the top of your comment<br>

 ## Reporting a bug:
-Before opening an issue reporting a bug, make sure it happens with the software combination mentioned above and that it doesn't happen when you reload the page.
+Before doing so, make sure it happens with the software combination mentioned above and that it doesn't happen when you reload the page.
 If the bug doesn't happen when you reload the page, don't open an issue

 ## Debloating CSS:
 Replace " {" with "{"<br>